 The higher priced the item, the more regret that can happen down the line as there aren't a ton of them out there.

 If the salesperson begins with thinking, "Why on this day, did they come into this store and look at this object."
 Once you find their why, you can help them.

-Train about customer regret and employee's survivor guilt and you just might have the best fourth quarter ever.
+In your retail sales training help employees understand customer regret and even their own survivor guilt and you just might have the best year ever.